Update March 2018: Video tutorial added above!

 Fear not!

 All you have to do is move the film from the cartridge with a dead battery to a new cartridge with a working battery.
 Just finish off a working cartridge, and instead of throwing it away, keep it to use again.
-New Polaroid Originals packs are great, as they have fresh, powerful batteries in each pack for 600, SX-70, and Spectra/1200 type cameras, and they last well beyond 8 shots.
+New Polaroid packs are great, as they have fresh, powerful batteries in each pack for 600 and SX-70 and they last well beyond 8 shots.

-You can buy new Polaroid Originals film at their own website, as well as at Amazon, B&H and directly from their website.
+You can buy new Polaroid film at their own website as well as at Amazon.

 To do a film transfer, you will move the film in the dead cartridge to the newly empty cartridge.